amy61789/AD320_GroupProject/README.md

 # AD320_GroupProject
 ---
 Developing a website for a car rental company.
 The car rental company rents cars to customers.
 The company owns several cars.
 Each car has a brand, model name, production year, mileage, color, and so on.
-Cars are divided into different categories: small, mid-size, large, limousines.
+Cars are divided into different categories: compact, standard, Full size, and SUV.

 The company has many locations where you can rent a car.
 The rental locations are located in different cities throughout the country.
 There can be more than one company location in a city.